Most women in rural Zimbabwe cook indoors over an open fire—with dangerous consequences.

 - produce substantially less smoke

-- use 30% or less wood than open fires
+- use 30% or even less wood than open fires

 - reduce diseases caused by toxic smoke